fricciardi/datetime2/docs/index.rst

 In some of the time of day representations of this module, the UTC offset is implicit.
 E.g., :ref:`Internet time <internet-time>` is by definition on Basel time zone, e.g. UTC+1.
-This means that only aware :class:`Time` objects can have such time representations.
+This means that only aware :class:`Time` objects can have such time representations[#itime]_.

-.. [#book] "Calendrical Calculations: The Ultimate Edition",  E. M. Reingold, N. Dershowitz, Cambridge University
+.. [#book] "Calendrical Calculations: The Ultimate Edition",  E. M. Reingold,
-           Press, 2018, and all its previous versions
+           N. Dershowitz, Cambridge University Press, 2018, and all its previous versions

+.. [#itime] For the examples in this page, the
+            :ref:`Internet time <internet-time>` instance has been created with a flag that makes it naive.

 .. seealso::